Ravnur-Inc/ams-api-replacement-demo-app/README.md

 On the respective pages for the SDK version demo application you can see a screenshot of the API responses.

 > [!NOTE]
 > **TEST AND COMPARE RMS WITH AMS** You can also use the test application to connect to your AMS account to compare the responses.
-Because the RMS and AMS API are the same, all you need to do to connect it to AMS and upload a file is change rms to ams in the command: To test RMS use: dotnet run **rms** file.mp4 and to test AMS use: dotnet run **ams** file.mp4.
+Because the RMS and AMS API are the same, all you need to do to connect it to AMS and upload a file is change rms to ams in the command: To test RMS use: ```dotnet run rms <your file>``` and to test AMS use: ```dotnet run ams <your file>```.
 This is also found in Step 8 of the respective SDK demo app instructions.

 ----